Rpule99/Capstone-Dog_breed_classifier/README.md

 __NOTE:__ While some code has already been implemented to get you started, you will need to implement additional functionality to successfully answer all of the questions included in the notebook. __Unless requested, do not modify code that has already been included.__

-## Project Libraries

-To run this project the following packages and libraries are required.
-- Sklearn: ML package used for training and improving the model and to read data files.
-- pandas: this will assist in manipulating the data and training model.
-- glob: for searching files.
-- matplot: for creating plots.
-- CV2: for face detection model.
-- keras: For the TensorFlow pre-trained models and image preprocessing.

-## Project Files

-- Root Directory:
-    - bottleneck_features:
-        folder to store bottleneck features (not uploaded due to size but can be download, see project instructions
-    - dogImages:
-        stores dog training, validation and testing images
-    - Models
-        - data_saver.py: module to save data into a db
-        - new_best_model.pkl: Pickle file which stars the saved model
-        - train_classifier: trains and saves the classifier model

-## Project Submission

-When you are ready to submit your project, collect the following files and compress them into a single archive for upload:
-- The `dog_app.ipynb` file with fully functional code, all code cells executed and displaying output, and all questions answered.
-- An HTML or PDF export of the project notebook with the name `report.html` or `report.pdf`.
-- Any additional images used for the project that were not supplied to you for the project. __Please do not include the project data sets in the `dogImages/` or `lfw/` folders.
-Likewise, please do not include the `bottleneck_features/` folder.__

-Alternatively, your submission could consist of the GitHub link to your repository.